- All County Info Notices

 Back to Top

 A resource is something the household can draw upon or sell for financial assistance.
-While most households will not be subject to resource eligibility requirements, there are still instances when it may affect eligibility to expedited service or benefits.
-For those households who are still required to meet eligibility requirements for resources, the resource limits and the type of resources which are considered are listed below.
+Most households are not subject to the resource limit.
+The household types that are still required to meet eligibility requirements for resources, resource limits for those households, and the type of resources which are considered are listed below.

-Resource limits are $2,000 for all households except those that have a member who has a disability or who is 60 years of age or older.
-These households can have up to $3,250 in resources.
+Households that fit one of the three descriptions above are subject to a resource limit of $2,250.
+If they also have a member who has a disability or who is 60 years of age or older, the resource limit is $3,250.
 Any countable resource will be added to the household's resource limit when making an eligibility determination.

 - Liquid Resources – Includes all funds readily available to the household such as cash on hand, money in checking or savings accounts, savings certificates, trust deeds, notes receivable, stocks, or bonds, non-recurring lump sum payments [which includes retroactive payments, funds held in an individual retirement accounts (IRA) and funds held in accessible Keogh plans].